 - 1. Further Sector Strategies and Career Pathways (related to Health Care and Information Technology) and implement county stakeholder collaboration to include county specific emerging industries.
+Provide additional investment for contractor assistance in the development of Career Pathways in support of Sector Strategies.
+This will include leveraging efforts with the local economic development entities related to sector strategies.
+Additionally, the WCCNM will partner with the NMEDD for implementation the State NMEDD strategies at the Regional Level.

 - 2. Leverage technology to:

 - a.
 Implement improved access to workforce system services and information.

 - b.
 Develop innovated methods of service delivery.

 - 3. Continue to support and implement work-based services to include:

 - a.
 Apprenticeships WIOA Adult, Dislocated Worker and Youth (within Work Experience) Programs.

 - b.
 Internships

 - c.
 Transitional Jobs

 - 4. Develop Youth Career and Training events to connect employers and young adults.

 - 5. Acquire additional funding through competitive grant opportunities and promote alternative funding methods to include Income Share Agreements and other innovative concepts.

-- 6. Develop industry focused workforce advisory \ planning councils, ensuring regional and county stakeholders' involvement to include:
+- 6. Develop industry focused workforce advisory\planning councils, ensuring regional and county stakeholders' involvement to include:

 - a.
 Economic Development Entities

 - b.
+Businesses

+- c.
 Business and Industry Associations

-- c.
+- d.
 Elected Officials

+- e.
+Local Governments

-- d.
+- f.
 Workforce System Partners

-- e.
+- g.
 Workforce Representatives

-- f.
+- h.
 Education

-- 7. Develop participant focused advisory \ planning councils, ensuring regional and county stakeholders' involvement to include:
+- 7. Develop participant focused advisory\planning councils, ensuring regional and county stakeholders' involvement to include:

 - a.
 Workforce Partners

 - b.
 Community Based Organizations

 - c.
 Workforce Representatives

 - d.
 Elected Officials

 - e.
 Education

 - 8. Educate individuals to industry standards and employer-based certifications with emphasis on short-term education offering stackable credentials.

 - 9. Provide value-added services, i.e., services that are relevant, valuable, reliable, customized, responsive, flexibly delivered, accessible and meet expectations.

-- 10. Performance Measures Prioritize continued improvements, program evaluation and active board member participation within the WCCNM Performance and Monitoring Standing Committee.
+- 10. Performance Measures Prioritize continued improvements, program evaluation and active board member participation within the WCCNM Operations Standing Committee.
 These efforts are imperative to ensure Performance Measure identified in Attachment E are met, assurance of fiscal compliance and board oversight.

 The Workforce Connection of Central New Mexico (WCCNM) vision and goals aligns and supports the Governor's vision for "human-centered, inclusive, and innovative workforce development system that grows the talent, knowledge, and skills of people in our diverse communities, including Veterans, unemployed workers, youth and state tribal and pueblo communities."
-These goals continue to encourage the Central Region to promote innovation, collaboration and quality improvements with a focus on sector strategies and career pathways, to ensure education and training at every level are closely aligned with jobs/industries (emerging and expanding), that are in demand and in high growth occupations within the Central Area.
+These goals continue to encourage the Central Region to promote innovation, collaboration, and quality improvements with a focus on sector strategies and career pathways, to ensure education and training at every level are closely aligned with jobs/industries (emerging and expanding), that are in demand and in high growth occupations within the Central Area.
+Review and develop strategies to assist employers and job seekers with work-from-home opportunities.
+The COVID 19 has brought the work-from-home concept to the forefront and the WCCNM and its partner network must be prepared to support these efforts.